 Every day, you and your HR colleagues orchestrate leadership programs, initiatives, and partnerships.
-You sift through countless new offerings and ideas that may (or may not) align with your goals.
+You sift through countless new offerings and ideas that may—or may not—align with your goals.

-But your department is also staffed with skilled people who are steeped in the talent needs of the business.
-If you’re not making the most of your in-house expertise, you’re probably missing out.
+But your team is also staffed with skilled people who are steeped in the talent needs of the business.
+If you’re not making the most of your HR deparment’s in-house expertise, you’re probably missing out.

 Take a fresh look at the people who are currently in HR.
 As in any function, HR talent can get pigeonholed into certain roles or tasks.
-As you start to map out the learning agenda for the next year, next cycle, or new initiative, consider ways to draw in a different mix of people.
+As you start to map out the learning agenda for the next year, next cycle, or new initiative, consider ways to draw in a different mix of people or develop the ones you have even more.
 Who has an interest or skill that’s underutilized?
 Who is ready for a new challenge or experience?
 What would you like to do?

 This process can be part of HR employees’ personal development and career planning, as well as a strategy for maximizing the talents of your team.
 The chance to lead a session for new hires, mentor a high potential, or develop a blended learning program for first-time managers could be just what someone needs to be re-energized and engaged in their role.